-Prospective students are required to be their own legal guardian.* They exhibit the necessary independent living skills.
+Prospective students must exhibit the necessary independent living skills.
 These skills are required for them to live in an apartment setting on campus or off campus, and navigate the campus and community.
 Students also should have the potential to improve their independent living skills and become successfully employed in competitive employment settings at the end of the program.

 A big part of the admission decision will be based on the interview with students and family members.
 Students must demonstrate an interest in the program, and a level of motivation and social skills that would result in their successful experiences in the EMPOWER program.

-- Application deadlines (deadlines are strictly adhered to)
+- Application deadline (deadline is strictly adhered to)

 - Submit 3 letters of recommendation

 - Submit most recent IEP (Individualized Educational Program)